 - Axis V: global assessment of functioning (rated on a scale of 0-100)

-The use of the axial diagnostic system in the DSM-IV-TR was also dropped.
+The use of the axial diagnostic system in the DSM-4-TR was also dropped.
 The long-awaited revision stirred quite a bit of controversy, and a number of organizations, including the National Institute of Mental Health, vowed to begin research to develop their own diagnostic system for mental illnesses.

-General Issues with the DSM Series
+General Issues and Problems with the DSM

 Entire books have been written critiquing the DSM series.
 Descriptions of some of the major critiques follow.